netzero-labs/netzero-labs/docs/tesla/2025-08/GridChargingIssue.md

 We have notified Tesla of this issue and will share updates as we receive them.

-**Update on August 7, 2025**: Tesla informed us the change was not intentional, and they are investigating the cause.

 ## How This Affects Netzero